Milan is known as the fashion capital of Italy but its historic center holds many interesting sights.

-Explore the sights with a guided tour, Discovering Milan’s Masterpieces or Italy’s Fashion Capital on a Segway.
+Explore the sights with a guided tour, Best of Milan including the Last Supper, Duomo, and La Scala Theater or Italy’s Fashion Capital on a Segway.
 Eat your way through the city on the small group tour, Milan for Foodies, or take a small group cooking class.

 To the north are Lake Como, Lake Maggiore, and the Alps, making interesting day trips.

 Many foreign travelers enter Italy through Malpensa International Airport, to the northwest of the city.
 Transportation connects the airport to the central train station, a main rail hub for northern Italian cities and destinations.
 Buy Tickets for Malpensa Shuttle Bus.

 For more information, please visit Turismo Milano or get one of these guidebooks:

 This post may contain affiliate links to sites I believe are of benefit to travelers.
 There is no cost to you but the small amount of revenue helps defer the cost of bringing you this free information.

 Prices often fluctuate depending on several factors including the season, exchange rate, changing prices, and deals.
 We don’t want to lead you astray by quoting exact prices that quickly become wrong.
 To give you a rough idea for budgetary planning purposes, though, we have indicated general price ranges for all points of interest.

 € => Tickets less than €15 per person

 €€ => Tickets €15- €30 per person